 On August 22-23, 1843, the Fourier Society of the City of Rochester held its first convention at Monroe Hall, a meeting space on an upper floor of the Kearney and Doyle Building on the corner of Main and Water Streets.
-The event was promoted by Horace Greeley’s New York Tribune, which followed Fourierist developments with interest.
+The event had been promoted by Horace Greeley’s New York Tribune, which followed Fourierist developments with interest.
 A lead speaker at the event was Albert Brisbane of New York City, the foremost American advocate for Fourierism.
 (His persistence and personal magnetism had sparked Greeley’s fascination with Fourierism.)
-Brisbane’s aim was that the convention would spur the creation of a large regional intentional community, or Phalanx, in west-central New York.
+Brisbane’s aim was that the convention would spur the creation of a single large regional intentional community, or Phalanx, in west-central New York.

 Fourierist teachings advocated for communities organized into “phalanxes” freed from private ownership in order to provide economic comfort, social justice, and individual fulfillment.

 Several hundred delegates attended the convention, hailing from six counties.
 Rochester Quaker Abolitionist and businessman Benjamin Fish, already president of the local Fourier Society, was elected president of the Ontario Phalanx.
 The new entity adopted “Articles of Association” modeled on those of the North American Phalanx, which had been launched earlier that year near Red Bank, New Jersey.
 (The North American Phalanx would operate until 1856, making it the longest-lived of the Fourierist communities established around America in the 1840s.)
 The “Articles” were very specific about parliamentary matters, but said little about essential Fourierist doctrines of groups, series, and the like.